| |

 In the last few years, I’ve started wearing gardening gloves regularly, and while I miss the feel of the dirt in my fingers, I can always get my hands dirty with container gardening!

-Finding the right pair of gloves can be hard – I’ve tried just about every kind and brand out there!
-In fact, I have two different types of gloves that I wear depending on what job I’m doing.
+Finding the right gloves can be hard – I’ve tried every kind and brand out there!
+I have two different types of gloves that I wear depending on what job I’m doing.

-For working with seeds and things that require a little more finesse, I use a pair of grippy latex rubber gloves.
-When I’m working with spiky plants like roses or other heavy duty jobs, I use a pair of canvas/suede gloves with long cuffs.
+I use grippy latex rubber gloves to work with seeds and things that require a little more finesse.
+When working with spiky plants like roses or other heavy-duty jobs, I use canvas/suede gloves with long cuffs.

 Things to look for in gloves:

-• A good fit to prevent getting blisters.
+• It’s a good fit to prevent blisters.

 • Long cuffs to protect your arms when working with thorns or scratchy items.